 COST: The average basement reno can cost you anywhere between $50-$90 a square foot, depending on your finishes and if you finish a bathroom.
 According to Remodelling Magazine, you can expect a 75% return on investment for your basement renovation.

 8) Kitchen Remodel

-Keep in mind that with an aging population—because Canada’s population is getting older—a kitchen’s functionality and accessibility is becoming more and more important.
-For example, lowered light switches, countertops and cabinets can make it easier for someone older or with a disability to navigate around the kitchen if they are in a wheelchair.
+Keep in mind that with an aging population—because Canada’s population is getting older—a kitchen’s functionality and accessibility are becoming more and more important.
+For example, lowered light switches, countertops, and cabinets can make it easier for someone older or with a disability to navigate around the kitchen if they are in a wheelchair.
 Cabinets installed with a hydraulic system can allow a homeowner to easily move them up and down, ensuring they’re accessible no matter your mobility level.

 COST: The average kitchen remodel will cost you about $20,000-$50,000.
 If you upgrade all of your appliances, you are looking at between $6,000 and $12,000, depending on the make and model.
 According to Remodeling Magazine, you can expect to recoup over 80% of your investment.

 Check out the episode below of Holmes @ Home to learn more!

 Remember, the big investments in your house are bathrooms, kitchens, and decks.
 Therefore, if you put your money into renovating these areas, odds are you’re going to get it back—if you do it right.

 A kitchen redesign is one of the major upgrades that you can add that are almost guaranteed to add value to your home.
 Read more about Upgrading Your Kitchen to Increase Value.